Greek Style Apple Cinnamon Cake (Milopita)

 Greek apple cake ingredients

-- Cinnamon - I like a good bit of it in my cake but feel free to adjust the amounts accordingly - you can even add more spices to this cake that complement apples like cardamom, nutmeg, or a touch clove.
+- CINNAMON: I like a good bit of it in my cake but feel free to adjust the amounts accordingly - you can even add more spices to this cake that complement apples like cardamom, nutmeg, or a touch ground cloves.
 Warming spices work the best in this cake.

-- Apples - For apples with a crisp texture and sweet flavour choose Gala; Honeycrisp or Golden Delicious apples.
+- APPLES: For apples with a crisp texture and sweet flavour choose from these apple varieties: Gala, Granny Smith apples, Honeycrisp or Golden Delicious apples.

-- Olive oil - quite common in Greek baking but if you want to substitute it you can with any neutral vegetable oil
+- OLIVE OIL: Extra virgin olive oil is quite common in Greek baking but if you want to substitute it you can with any neutral vegetable oil

-- Greek yogurt - always a great way to add to a tender most crumb - feel free to substitute it with regular yogurt or sour cream
+- GREEK YOGHURT: Always a great way to add to a tender most crumb - feel free to substitute it with regular yogurt or sour cream

-- Other add ins: if you would like to add chopped walnuts or pecan to the batter you can - up to ½ cup chopped.
+- ADD INS: If you would like to add chopped walnuts or pecan to the batter you can - up to ½ cup chopped.

 To Serve (Optional)